caofff/GL-ABC-MCMC/README.md

 - GLMALA.py: Implements the ABC-GL-MCMC with i-SIR as the global proposal and combining ABC and Metropolis-Adjusted Langevin Algorithm (MALA) as local proposal.
 - GLMCMC_NFs.py: Implements the GLMCMC algorithm that utilizes Normalizing Flows to improve importance proposals of i-SIR.
 - Mixabs.py: Defines a mixture distribution model Mixture_set and provides example usage.
-- Mixabs_GLMALA_bingxing.py: Runs the GLMALA algorithm in parallel using multiprocessing.
+- Mixabs_GLMALA_bingxing.py: Runs the GL-MALA algorithm in parallel using multiprocessing.
-- Mixabs_bingxing.py: Runs the GLMCMC algorithm in parallel using multiprocessing.
+- Mixabs_bingxing.py: Runs the GL-MCMC algorithm in parallel using multiprocessing.
 --------
 # Installation Dependencies
 The project depends on the following Python packages: